Study In Canada

 - Courses/Universities in Canada

 Explore Post-graduate COURSES

 More About Study In Canada

-Highlighted below are a few reasons why an international student may choose to study in Canada.
+Highlighted below are a few reasons why an international student should choose to study in Canada.

-Academic opportunities: In Canada, the students get the opportunity to pursue cross-disciplinary studies in Canadian universities which gives them an edge over other students.
-They can choose to study from a variety of programmes and courses offered in the prestigious universities in Canada.
-Many universities in Canada feature in the QS World University Rankings.
+In Canada, the students get the opportunity to pursue cross-disciplinary studies which give them an edge over other students.
+A total of 26 universities in Canada feature in the QS World University Rankings, 2020.

 Highlighted below is a list of some top Canadian universities where international students may pursue their higher education.

 List of top universities to study in Canada

 |University Name||Canada Rank||Global Ranked|

 |University of British Columbia||3||51|